Ole Söderberg

-Ole Petter Söderberg (born 20 July 1990) is a retired Swedish footballer who played as a goalkeeper, and current goalkeeper coach of Ettan club GAIS.
+Ole Petter Söderberg (born 20 July 1990) is a Swedish retired footballer who played as a goalkeeper, and current goalkeeper coach of Ettan club GAIS.

 Club career

 BK Häcken

 Söderberg began his career at Swedish club BK Häcken.
 In 2007, he signed a contract with the club stretching to 2010.
 As a teen, he played five games in the Swedish national under-19s team.

 Newcastle United

 Söderberg joined English Premier League side Newcastle United on a four-and-a-half-year contract in January 2008.
 He broke his wrist in September 2008, and he had knee surgery in 2009 after having problems with a meniscus.

 When Steve Harper, Newcastle's first choice goalkeeper, sustained an injury in September 2010, Söderberg became the backup goalkeeper of the first team and sat on the bench for 19 games.

 Loan spells

 In October 2011, Söderberg went on a one-month loan to Darlington, where he made six appearances after which he went on a one-month loan to Chesterfield.
 He made his Football League debut for Chesterfield on 5 November 2011 in a 2–2 draw with Yeovil Town.
 He then played against Oldham in which many fans have dubbed the most calamitous piece of goalkeeping ever by jumping over the striker and then trying to claim the ball instead of claiming the ball first time.
 He then made his Football League Trophy début in a 4–3 win against Tranmere Rovers on 9 November 2011 and his FA Cup debut three days later in a 3–1 defeat against Torquay United.